PostgreSQL Source Code git master

 Definition: timeout.h:27

-References AbortStrongLockAcquire(), DEADLOCK_TIMEOUT, disable_timeouts(), dlist_node_is_detached(), GetAwaitedLock(), GrantAwaitedLock(), LOCALLOCK::hashcode, HOLD_INTERRUPTS, DisableTimeoutParams::id, DisableTimeoutParams::keep_indicator, PGPROC::links, LOCK_TIMEOUT, LockHashPartitionLock, LW_EXCLUSIVE, LWLockAcquire(), LWLockRelease(), MyProc, PROC_WAIT_STATUS_OK, RemoveFromWaitQueue(), RESUME_INTERRUPTS, and PGPROC::waitStatus.
+References AbortStrongLockAcquire(), DEADLOCK_TIMEOUT, disable_timeouts(), dlist_node_is_detached(), GetAwaitedLock(), GrantAwaitedLock(), LOCALLOCK::hashcode, HOLD_INTERRUPTS, DisableTimeoutParams::id, DisableTimeoutParams::keep_indicator, PGPROC::links, LOCK_TIMEOUT, LockHashPartitionLock, LW_EXCLUSIVE, LWLockAcquire(), LWLockRelease(), MyProc, PROC_WAIT_STATUS_OK, RemoveFromWaitQueue(), ResetAwaitedLock(), RESUME_INTERRUPTS, and PGPROC::waitStatus.

 Referenced by AbortSubTransaction(), AbortTransaction(), ProcessInterrupts(), ProcessRecoveryConflictInterrupt(), and ProcReleaseLocks().